 Located on Gull Lake 35 minutes NW of Red Deer, is Aspen Beach Provincial Park.
 It is great for small children, with a big sandy beach, shallow lake, playground and picnic areas.

-Disclosure: In order to facilitate these reviews, we were provided with accommodation in Red Deer, and some free admission to attractions.
-Thank you to Red Deer Tourism and the Black Knight Inn for facilitating our trip!
+Disclosure: In order to facilitate these reviews, we were provided with accommodation in Red Deer.
+Thank you to Red Deer Tourism and the Holiday Inn Express – Red Deer North for facilitating our trip!